 Ruellia humilis tolerates heat, drought and poor soil.
 It is a vigorous grower, and it self-sows to form a thick patch.
 It's nice at the front edge of a wildflower or praire garden.
 It can be used as a groundcover.
 Also known as Fringeleaf Wild Petunia and Hairy Petunia.
 Deer resistant.
 Hardy in zones 4-8.

 height 12-24" spacing 12"

 Sowing Ruellia humilis Seeds

-Place seeds in a damp paper napkin inside a plastic bag, then refrigerate for 2 months before starting indoors in early spring.
-Or sow outdoors in fall.
-Barely cover seeds with soil.
+Place ruellia seeds in a damp paper napkin inside a plastic bag, then refrigerate for 2 months before starting indoors in early spring.
+Or sow outdoors in the fall.
+Barely cover the seeds with soil.
 Full sun to part shade.
 Well-drained soil.
-Spacing 12".